 All lodges and hotels have electricity and private bathrooms with showers and flush toilets.
-Lodging throughout the trip is comfortable and ranges from deluxe hotels to simple and rustic lodges in remote locations.
+Lodging throughout the trip is comfortable and ranges from deluxe hotels to simple and rustic lodges in remote

+Cheesemans' Ecology Safaris Updated: October 2022 locations; some may have only a squat toilet.
 All have the architectural style characteristic of Bhutan and many have beautiful grounds and/or views to take in.